Chapter 5.2 – Intra-Port Competition

 • The interpersonal world, based on dedicated specialized services, economies of variety, competition centered on quality, skilled labor, and developing in conditions of uncertainty.

-Intra-port competition creates conditions for the design of organizational structures based on economies of scale and economies of scope.
-The competition between several port services providers facilitates entrepreneurship and creativity.
-This ensures that innovations are introduced (and copied) and competing firms constantly aim to improve services to their customers, a dynamic process that keeps ports competitive.
+Intra-port competition creates conditions for designing organizational structures based on economies of scale and economies of scope.
+The competition between several port service providers facilitates entrepreneurship and creativity.
+This ensures that innovations are introduced (and copied), and competing firms constantly aim to improve services to their customers, a dynamic process that keeps ports competitive.
 Internal competition leads to dynamism in the entire port cluster.
 Differentiation and specialization enhance the performance of the cluster as a whole because port users can purchase products and services that match their specific demands.

 3. Conditions and Effects of Intra-Port Competition

 The viability of intra-port competition depends on the presence of entry barriers into a particular port market, with size an important consideration.
 The relevant market should be at least twice as large as the Minimum Efficient Scale (MES) for providing a port service.
-In the absence of this size, intra-port competition may be desirable but impossible to introduce.
-Once the size of a port service market is double the size of the MES, facilitating entry, and exit, in the port market by lowering any other entry barriers is an additional strategy.
+In the absence of this size, intra-port competition may be desirable but impossible to introduce since it would create a situation of overcompetition.
+There would be too much capacity or level of offered service in relation to the demand, leading to a downward spiral.
+Once the size of a port service market is double the size of the MES, facilitating entry and exit in the port market by lowering any other entry barriers is an additional strategy.
 Lower entry barriers increase the level of intra-port competition by enhancing market contestability, putting pressure on existing port service providers and also on new and potential entrants.

 A potential adverse effect of intra-port competition could be facility duplication leading to a wasteful allocation of resources.
 However, under the assumption that governments, including public port authorities, create a level playing field and do not grossly subsidize port investments, it is hard to see how such a wasteful allocation could persist in the long run under free-market conditions.
 Furthermore, it is by no means apparent that such over-investment would be more likely to arise in an environment with intra-port competition.